 Ordering patient medications is easy.
 With an online account, access our extensive formulary or over 20,000 unique items - 24 hours a day, 7 days a week.

 Ordering your pet's prescription drugs from Wedgewood Pharmacy is safe, and convenient.
 With a prescription number, easily refill prescriptions and enroll in the AutoRefill Program.

 Dogs and Cats

 Susceptible bacterial infection

 Lincomycin is a lincosamide antibiotic.
 The other antibiotic in this group is clindamycin.
 These antibiotics are primarily used in companion animals to treat gram-positive bacterial infections.
 The mechanism of action is through the inhibition of protein synthesis within the bacterial cell.
 Lincosamide antibiotics can be either bacteriostatic or bactericidal, depending on the antibiotic concentration and the susceptibility of the organism.

 Lincomycin is an older antibiotic from the same family as clindamycin.
-Clindamycin has a slightly boarder spectrum of activity, but both are used to treat susceptible gram positive and anaerobic bacterial infections.
+Clindamycin has a slightly broader spectrum of activity, but both are used to treat susceptible gram-positive and anaerobic-bacterial infections.
 Lincomycin is commonly used for superficial and deep skin infections.